VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 ## Not valid json

 Note that the output is technically not valid json.

+ * Names and values are not quoted.
+ * Newlines are not escaped.

-[Single quotes are used](docs/serializer-settings.md#single-quotes-used) and [names are not quoted](docs/serializer-settings.md#quotename-is-false).
-The reason for this is to make the resulting output easier to read and understand.
+The reason for these is that it makes approval files cleaner and easier to read and visualize/understand differences.

 ## Default settings